 The suggested steps for deploying are:

-- Select platforms to enable the microservices.
+- Select platforms to enable the microservice architecture.
 For example, connecting it with REST API to implement rules, commands, and routines.

 - Create independent loosely coupled software components that can be integrated using communication protocols.
 That includes protocols like - HTTP, TCP, and so on.